Skip to main content

 Yodel Lost or Damaged Parcel?
 How to Claim Compensation

 Yodel delivers for many major UK retailers, including Very, Littlewoods, and Shop Direct brands.
-When a Yodel parcel is lost, damaged, or marked as delivered but never arrives, the right claim route and a short deadline window decide whether you get your money back.
-Here is how Yodel compensation works, the deadlines that apply, and what to do if a claim is rejected.
+If a Yodel parcel is lost, damaged, or marked as delivered when it never arrived, act quickly.
+This guide covers the claim window, what Yodel may pay, and when the retailer still owes you a refund.

 Start your Yodel claim